Rose Tico: Critical reception

-Several critics responded negatively to the Canto Bight subplot with Rose and Finn, calling it an unnecessary and distracting element of the film that contributed little to the overall storyline.
+Several critics responded negatively to the Canto Bight subplot with Rose and Finn, calling it filler and an unnecessary and distracting element of the film that contributed little to the overall storyline.
 Other critics were more negative about the Rose Tico character.
 Gulf News writer Shyama Krishna Kumar called Rose a welcome addition overall, but said she "could have benefited from additional depth".
 Cinevue writer Christopher Machell described the character as woefully underwritten.
 Kyle Pinion of The Beat called the character "basically a non-entity", saying she "never seems to grow beyond 'earnest'" and her relationship with Finn felt rushed.
 Armond White of the National Review calls the relationship between Finn and Rose a politically correct "multi-culti play".
 Aine O'Connor of the Irish Independent called the Rose and Finn pairing and subplot weak.
 A writer for The New York Observer felt Finn and Rose had bad chemistry and called their storyline a "misguided side-quest".